Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Data

-In the 2024/25 season, 36 teams from 16 national associations participated in the UCL.
-Germany and Italy each had five representatives, whereas eight associations were represented by only a single team.
 For the draw procedure, clubs are allocated into four seeding pots of nine teams each, determined by their UEFA club coefficient (see \citealp{guyon2025drawing} for an analysis of draw procedures in the incomplete round-robin format of the UCL, and \citealp{csato2025does} for a discussion of its implications).
 Each team plays against eight different opponents, two from each pot, with one match at home and one away.
-While the first pot consists exclusively of clubs from the top five national leagues, the remaining pots are more heterogeneous in composition.
-A similar structure applies to the UEL, where 36 clubs from 22 associations participate.
+While the first pot in both UCL seasons consists exclusively of clubs from the top five national leagues, the remaining pots are more heterogeneous in composition.
+A similar structure applies to the UEL, where 36 clubs from 22 (2024/25) and 23 (2025/26) associations participate, respectively.

-To capture team strengths which are relevant in predicting match outcomes, Table~\ref{tab:stats_teams} presents summary statistics on market values as of 1 August 2024 (sourced from \url{www.transfer} \url{markt.com}) and Elo ratings as of 1 August 2024 (obtained from \url{www.clubelo.com}; for an overview of individual club Elo ratings in the UCL, see Table~\ref{tab:elo} in the Appendix) for both the UCL and UEL, separated by seeding pots and aggregated across all clubs.
-The average market value of UCL participants is more than twice that of UEL clubs.
-In both competitions, market values are strongly right-skewed, indicating that a small number of clubs possess exceptionally high market values, which points to competitive imbalance.
-While this pattern is evident across all four pots in the UEL, we find it to be limited to pots 3 and 4 in the UCL.
+To capture team strengths which are relevant in predicting match outcomes, Tables~\ref{tab:stats_teams_2425} and~\ref{tab:stats_teams_2526} present summary statistics on market values (sourced from \url{www.transfermarkt.com}) and Elo ratings as of 1 August 2024 and 1 August 2025, respectively, for both the UCL and UEL, separated by seeding pots and aggregated across all clubs.
+Elo ratings are obtained from \url{www.clubelo.com}; for an overview of individual club Elo ratings for UCL clubs, see Table~\ref{tab:elo} in the Appendix.
+The average market value of UCL participants is more than twice that of UEL clubs in both seasons.
+In both competitions, market values are strongly right-skewed, indicating that a small number of clubs possess exceptionally high market values, suggesting competitive imbalance.
+This pattern is particularly evident for pots 1 and 2.
 Moreover, the variation in market values, both within the same pot and across all clubs, is considerably greater in the UCL than in the UEL, suggesting a lower degree of competitive balance in the UCL.
-For the Elo ratings, summary statistics are generally higher in the UCL than in the UEL, with the exception of the standard deviation.
+For the Elo ratings, summary statistics are generally higher in the UCL than in the UEL, with the exception of the standard deviation and the minimum of pot 4 in the 2025/26 season.
 However, differences between the UCL and UEL and across seeding pots within both competitions are smaller than those observed for market values.